-First you need a simple filing system for your homeschool.
-This simple system saved my sanity one chaotic spring!
+First, you need a simple filing system to organize kids’ schoolwork.
+And let me tell you, this simple filing system saved my sanity and my homeschool one chaotic spring!

-First find a large plastic container which will hold hanging dividers for storage.
-Then pick up hanging dividers and label the them by week (Week 1, Week 2, ….., Week 36).
-Label one manila folders with each child’s name and place them in the hanging divider.
+First, find a large plastic container that will hold hanging dividers for storage.
+Then pick up hanging dividers and label them by week (Week 1, Week 2, ….., Week 36).
+Label one manila folder with each child’s name and place them in the hanging divider.